trent-s/benchmarkxla/contrib/README.md

 ```

 ## baseline testing
-See (prepbase.sh)[prepbase.sh] for commands to prepare for base line testing.
+See ./prepbase.sh for commands to prepare for baseline testing.

 ## ongoing todo list
 - Prepare code for upstream merge.